cloud-gov/pages-core/README.md

 To build sites using Hugo, install [Hugo](http://gohugo.io/overview/installing/) and make sure it's available in your path.

+We use `ngrok` to form a local tunnel and expose our local app to webhooks.
+Install from the [ngrok website](https://ngrok.com/).

 ### Build the server

 * Download or clone this repository